 The Bora Laskin Faculty of Law at Lakehead University is teaching law in a new and different way.

-Under one hundred students are admitted each year - making us the smallest law school in Canada.
+65 students are admitted each year - making us the smallest law school in Canada.
 Being small allows us flexibility and creativity.
 It also means we know all our students by name and care about their success.
 First year classes are split into two sections of students.
-The sections, in turn, will have tutorial groups of approximately 10-15 students.

-Announced in November 2013 by the Law Society of Upper Canada (LSUC), all JD graduates in Lakehead's program will be a part of the Integrated Practice Curriculum (IPC), which will mean that our graduates will be eligible for licensing in Ontario upon graduation.
+Announced in November 2013 by the Law Society of Ontario (LSO), all JD graduates in Lakehead's program will be a part of the Integrated Practice Curriculum (IPC), which will mean that our graduates will be eligible for licensing in Ontario upon graduation.
 This was approved due to our innovative curriculum that builds skills in all courses at all year levels, with a four month placement in third year of study.